hsulipe/hsulipe/README.md

     <h2>Hi there 👋</h2>
     <p align="justify">
         My name is Felipe Hsu.</br>
         I'm a software engineer and a technology enthusiast.
-I love reading, doing sports like skateboarding and jogging, and watching japonese anime.
+My hobbies are reading, watching Japanese anime, and doing sports like skateboarding and jogging.
-        Also, I'm a huge adept of meditation and mindfulness. 📚🛹🏃🧘
+        Also, I'm a huge adept at meditation and mindfulness. 📚🛹🏃🧘
     </p>
 </div>
 </br>